 Aurecon’s integrated design approach helped bring to life this innovative teaching building, with project partners Lendlease and Grimshaw Architects, applying the Passive House building standards and designing the building as a living laboratory to redefine next practice in building design, teaching and learning practices.

 It allows students and researchers to explore new energy possibilities to solve tomorrow's questions for the good of current and future generations, through exposed building services, structural elements and unique features such as structural health monitoring systems and thermal piles to help students learn from the building.

 The building houses many learning spaces, including an interactive tiered collaborative space that can accommodate 360 people.

-Passive House is a voluntary, internationally-recognised building standard which dares to demand higher thermal comfort, increased energy efficiency and lower energy costs from buildings.
+Passive House dares to demand higher thermal comfort, increased energy efficiency and lower energy costs from buildings.

 The Woodside Building for Technology and Design provides significant sustainability benefits, including:

 A living laboratory can be described as an innovation network based on the philosophy of open innovation.
-In the Woodside Building for Technology and Design, those who visually see within the building will have the ability to learn from its physical design and building services.
+In the Woodside Building for Technology and Design, visual access to the workings of the building enable students and researchers to learn from its physical design and building services.